LeeSamanthaa/Building-BankEase/Building_BankEase-main/README.md

 ## Information regarding other directories

 1. **team_AI**
-   - Contains work done by collaborators wrt to insights, recommendations and fraud models.
+   - Contains work done by collaborators wrt to insights, recommendations, and fraud models.
     A subset of this work has already been incorporated into bankease_agentic_app directory.
 Not used for running the Bankease agentic app.

 ---

 ## Acknowledgements

-- **Golden Dataset** – Created by Sanjiv Shrestha, Madoka Fujii, Samantha Lee, Anika Rana, Mazhar
+- **Golden Dataset** – Created by Samantha Lee, Madoka Fujii, Sanjiv Shrestha
 - **FAQ and Bank Policies** – Sunil Thapa
 - **Documentation Files** – Authored by contributors (names mentioned inside each document in `docs/`)